 “She must be the one I am intended to help today: Godsend,” he told himself.

-The lady, who seemed to be least conscious about Rohit’s presence, suddenly turned around just as she was about to alight the bus.
+The lady, who seemed to be least conscious about Rohit’s presence, suddenly turned around just as she was about to alight from the bus.

-Rohit confirmed her with an assuaging smile (He meticulously picked up the manners of the so-called gentlemen as that helps him in keeping his ignoble way of making a living under the wraps, besides helping him in his profession)
+Rohit confirmed her with an assuaging smile.
+(He meticulously picked up the manners of the so-called gentlemen as that helps him in keeping his ignoble way of making a living under the wraps, besides helping him in his profession.)

-With the conductor making hurried gestures to the lady to get down after the bus had stopped, she, as if in daze, accepted the offer.
+With the conductor making hurried gestures to the lady to get down after the bus had stopped, she, as if in a daze, accepted the offer.
 Pointing her finger towards Rohit, she asked the conductor to collect the fare from him.